 Common-sense lifestyle modifications can also be very effective for myasthenia gravis patients.
 These include:

--- Eating a well-balanced diet, with foods high in potassium, such as oranges, tomatoes, apricots and their juices, bananas, broccoli and white meat.
+- Eating a well-balanced diet, with foods high in potassium, such as oranges, tomatoes, apricots and their juices, bananas, broccoli and white meat.
 Avoid foods that require excessive chewing.
-What research is being done?
-Some promising research includes testing intravenous immune globulin in patients with myasthenia gravis.
-The goal is to determine whether this treatment safely improves muscle strength.